 What is souse?
 Souse is a traditional Caribbean dish made from pickled meat, typically pig parts, marinated in a tangy mix of vinegar, citrus, and spices, and served cold.
-Souse’s distinct taste and refreshing ness make it a popular Caribbean meal.
+Souse’s distinct taste and refreshingness make it a popular Caribbean meal.
 This chilly, light, and tangy meal is perfect for warm climates.
 Making souse by pickling meat in a nice soup is unique, making it a Caribbean favorite.
 Besides being excellent, this meal showcases Caribbean culture.
-In this article we discuss about what is souse and more about it.
+In this article, we discuss what is souse and more about it.

 Souse is a traditional Caribbean dish made from pickled meat, typically pig parts, marinated in a tangy mix of vinegar, citrus, and spices, and served cold.
 Use pickled meat in a clear, seasoned cuisine.
 Sowing Souse in vinegar, lime or lemon juice, and spices gives it a sour, acidic taste that sets it apart.
 This meal commonly uses pig feet, head, ears, and tail.
 Different tastes and locations also lead people to use beef or chicken.